aijose/CppND-Capstone-Nibbles/README.md

 ### Memory Management

 * **The project makes use of references in function declarations.**
-  * References are used in the following functions - *Snake::UpdateBody, Renderer::Render, Game::Run, Controller::HandleInput, Controller::ChangeDirection*
+  * References are used in the following functions - *Snake::UpdateBody, Renderer::Render, Game::Run, Controller::HandleInput, Controller::ChangeDirection*.

 * **The project follows the Rule of 5.**
-  * The rule of 5 is implemented for the *Game* and *Snake* classes
+  * The "Rule of 5" is implemented for the *Game* and *Snake* classes.

 * **The project uses move semantics to move data, instead of copying it, where possible.**
   * Move semantics is used where appropriate in the *Game* and *Snake* classes to move arrays instead of copying them.